follow-the-sun/follow-the-sun.github.io/index.md

 1. Speed improvement is the primary focus<br/> Achieving reduction in overall development cycle by achieving high calendar efficiency is the primary motive of FTS approach.
 This is to be achieved by round-the-clock development using efficient daily hand-off coordination.

 2. Well defined product architectures<br/>
-As explained in \]6\] Carmel et al stress on defining product architectures which can be developed as relatively small and independent components.
+As explained in  Carmel \[6\], more stress should be laid on defining product architectures which can be developed as relatively small and independent components.
 FTS approach is the most suitable when product definitions are well defined and clear.

 3. Vertical division of tasks<br/>
-Traditional approach to software development emphasis horizontal division of tasks – each location working on a specific sub module.
+Traditional approach to software development emphasizes horizontal division of tasks – each location working on a specific sub module.
 FTS approach stresses on the vertical division of tasks across geographies.
 Every location contributes to the continuous development of the entire project by taking up tasks left unfinished by the previous team.
-Tasks must be delegated efficiently without creating a sort of ‘Master-Slave’ relation between teams \[5\].
+Tasks must be delegated efficiently without creating a sort of ‘*Master-Slave*’ relation between teams \[5\].

 4. Project management and coordination – use of automated tools <br/>
 FTS philosophy raises several important questions regarding overall project management, determining code quality, conflict resolution and avoiding infrastructure duplication.
 Efficiency in task handoff is of paramount importance to the success of FTS approach.
 This requires the application of innovative management tools and techniques such as MultiMind outlined in \[5\].
 The idea is to use automated tools for generating scrum reports, code review documents and manage task handoffs so that workflow is continuous and free from conflicts.
 Key to reducing delays in FTS lies in efficiency with which two developers can work – working in parallel or sequentially in shifts, integrating and handing off the work to each other at the end of each shift.